Club By-Laws and Rules

 c.
 A copy of your State of Illinois registration,

 d.
-A copy of the last Biannual Flight Review as entered in your log book, (Pages must be dated and signed off by a CFI.)
-(A current "Wings" certificate will substitute for the biannual.)
+A copy of the last Flight Review as entered in your log book, (Pages must be dated and signed off by a CFI.)
+Any FAA approved alternative (e.g., a current "Wings" certificate) will substitute for the flight review.

 f.
-A copy of your birth certificate or other proof of citizenship will be required of all new members when they join and from all current members by January 1, 2007,
+A copy of your birth certificate or other proof of citizenship will be required of all new members when they join,

 g.
-Updates to pilot information files must be submitted promptly to maintain currency and the ability to schedule and use Cross Winds Flying Club equipment.
+Updates to pilot information files must be submitted promptly to maintain currency and the ability to schedule and use Cross Winds Flying Club, Inc. aircraft.

 h.
 Failure to provide this information on an annual basis and when you join will result in your being grounded.
 (The due date for annual updates of the Pilot Information File shall be by the first Board meeting in January of each year.)
 (The Secretary shall provide the needed forms for the annual update no later than at the December meeting.)